-2. What drives prosocial behaviour?
-By examining online social crowdfunding data of targeted (i.e. online platforms) and non-targeted audiences (i.e. social media), the second project intent to uncover the motivations of online donations and how the different elements in the text, type of cause (e.g. environment, health) influence donation performance.
+How to bridge the say-do gap in prosocial behaviour?
+How do the different linguistic elements from crowdsourcing campaigns influence donation performance (i.e. increase in amount per donation, the total amount of donation, the total number of donations)?
+By examining online social crowdfunding data of targeted (i.e., online platforms) and non-targeted audiences (i.e., social media), this project intends to uncover the motivations of online donations and how the different elements from a post influence donation performance.